Car speakers FAQ

 Q: Does the type of tweeter make a difference in the sound I hear?

-A: Speaker manufacturers employ a variety of materials in their tweeters, such as paper, silk, ceramic, titanium, polyetherimide, and so on.
-One type of tweeter is not necessarily superior to another.
-They all have different characteristics and reproduce sound in slightly different manners.
+A: Speaker manufacturers use a variety of materials in their tweeters, such as paper, silk, ceramic, titanium, polyetherimide, and so on.
+One type of meterial is not necessarily superior to another, because they all have different characteristics and reproduce sound in slightly different ways.
 As a rule, paper is responsive because it is so light, while composites are more durable.
-You'll find silk and silk/polymer blends sound very smooth and even.
+You'll find that silk and silk/polymer blends sound very smooth and even.

 In general, a dome tweeter provides better dispersion and off-axis imaging than a cone tweeter.
 A balanced dome tweeter combines the two designs with a dome mounted within a cone.
 You might want to listen to a variety of tweeter materials and designs to find the one that suits your musical taste.